 Here are some signs that you too might be making your way towards a financial disaster in the near future.

 1. You never have any money in hand

 No one ever really has enough money to do everything they want to do in life.
 But if you find yourself never having any money in hand to do absolutely anything at all, this clearly indicates that you have serious money troubles, even though you might be making enough money.
 It’s time to take a good look at your finance planning (or lack thereof) and maybe rethink some of your expenses.
 If you ever have more money troubles, you can however opt-in for a quick loan via OnCredit.lk at any emergency.

 2. You spend more than you earn

 If you are constantly living beyond your means each month, this indicates extremely poor finance planning.
+When you spend more than you earn, it usually means you are going to fall into a trap one way or another.
 While you might have been able to make it work all these days, there will come a day when it will bite you back.
 Furthermore, it’s a very dangerous habit to fall into and exercising some self control will greatly come in handy.

 3. You don’t know how much you have in your account

 The only thing worse than spending more than you earn is not knowing how much you spend.
 If you are not tracking your income and expenses, and constantly checking up on your bank balances, you might be losing a lot of money in various ways you wouldn’t even dream of.
 Unauthorised bank fees, subscriptions and mistaken charges might be eating away at your bank balance.
+It is vital that you need to know to the nearest decimal how much you have in all of your Bank accounts.
+It is even more important to understand how much you need to pay up in the upcoming days or weeks so that you are aware of what you are doing with your money.
 Not accounting for your money indicates poor finance planning.